networknt/light-doc/content/en/references/light-codegen/openapi-generator.md

 ---

 This generator is based on OpenAPI 3.0 specification, and it is a very new specification that is supposed to replace Swagger 2.0 specification.
 It has some significant changes to enhance the spec definition and simply the validate with only JSON schema.
-In my opinion, it is much easier to use, and the implementation is much simpler then Swagger 2.0.
+In my opinion, it is much easier to use, and the implementation is much simpler than Swagger 2.0.
-OpenAPI adds a number of features The only issue I can see is the entire toolchains around Swagger 2.0 are not migrated to OpenAPI 3.0 yet, and we have to build our own [openapi-parse][] for parsing and validation.
+OpenAPI adds a number of features; the only issue I can see is the entire toolchains around Swagger 2.0 are not migrated to OpenAPI 3.0 yet, and we have to build our own [openapi-parser][] for parsing and validation.

 ## Input